initia-labs/initia/proto/README.md

 # Maintaining Initia Proto Files

-All of the Initia proto files are defined here.
+All the Initia proto files are defined here.
 This folder should be synced regularly with buf.build/initia-labs/initia regularly by a maintainer by running `buf push` in this folder.